-South Lebanon’s award-winning olive oil Darmmess is making a major comeback following two gold medals at the prestigious NYIOOC World Olive Oil Competition in New York, followed by another gold at the Olio Nuovo Days in Abu Dhabi.
+South Lebanon’s premier olive oil, Darmmess, is making a high-profile return to the market.
+This comeback follows a dominant award season, including two gold medals at the prestigious NYIOOC World Olive Oil Competition in New York and another top honor at the Olio Nuovo Days in Abu Dhabi.

-Launched in 2019 in the village of Deir Mimas, Darmmess is a social enterprise supporting small-scale farmers and preserving Lebanese heritage in every drop.
-After surviving a period of intense instability and war in the South, their return to the market is a defiant message of hope.
+Established in 2019 in the village of Deir Mimas, Darmmess functions as a social enterprise dedicated to supporting small-scale farmers and bottling Lebanese heritage.
+After enduring a period of intense conflict and instability in the South, their return to the global stage serves as a defiant, hopeful message to the world.

-High-Phenolic Power: Packed with antioxidants and health benefits that go far beyond your average kitchen oil.
+– High-Phenolic Power: It is packed with a concentration of antioxidants and health properties that far exceed standard kitchen oils.

 Darmmess is a kitchen staple that showcases the resilience of South Lebanon and the people who harvest it.